RaphMcDo/SEBDAM/README.md

 - *User Manual*: Please see **Under Construction** for the model equations in relations to the input and output as seen when fitting the model, along with all possible options that can be picked by the user.
 - *Examples*: Please see the **Examples** folder for examples of both models, both for real-life cases or simulation experiments.
 - *Papers using TLM*:
   -  McDonald, R.R., Keith, D.M., Sameoto, J.A., Hutchings, J.A., Flemming, J.M.
 2021.
-Incorporating intra-annual variability in fisheries abundance data to better capture population dynamics. *Under review by Fisheries Research*.
+Incorporating intra-annual variability in fisheries abundance data to better capture population dynamics. *Fisheries Research*.
+In press.
 - *Papers using SEBDAM*:
   - McDonald, R.R., Keith, D.M., Sameoto, J.A., Hutchings, J.A., Flemming, J.M.
 2021.
 Explicit incorporation of spatial variability in a biomass dynamics assessment model. *ICES Journal of Marine Science*.
 In press.